Tobeworks/logic_moon_astro/src/content/blog/into-ambient-1-fsol-lifeforms.md

 But who had created this incredible music, I didn't know.
 Years passed.
 The cassette continued to accompany me, became part of my inner soundtrack, but the creator remained in the dark – a nameless mystery.

 Until that coincidence in a record store.
 I was browsing through the CDs, and suddenly I held it in my hands: I didn't recognize the cover, but when I put the CD in and heard the first notes, I knew immediately.
 This was it.
-After all those years, the music had a name: **Lifeforms** by **Future Sound of London**.
+After all those years, the music had a name: **Lifeforms** by **The Future Sound of London**.

 ---